 Another source of leaders’ anxiety are stressful decisions.
 While leaders are not generally conscious that their minds are locked onto one landscape to the neglect of others, they’re usually all too aware when a tough decision looms.
 The tougher the decision, the more you see leaders engaging in avoidance behaviors like procrastination.

-To combat this, Tom and Jim devised a tool called an “inquiry map.”
+To combat this, Tom and Jim refined a tool called an “inquiry map.”
 Here’s Jim explaining the origins of the tool and how it works:

 Here’s what you can expect from the book:

 - Leadership Seeing: How We Enact an Eye for Possibility and Reframe

 - Leadership Being: Commitment

 - Leadership Doing: How We Recover and Radiate Presence

 - Moments of Truth: Putting It Into Practice

 - Toward Mastery: How To Do This?